civicrm/civicrm-user-guide/docs/email/scheduled-reminders.md

 7. Limit or add to your recipient list.
 For more about your choices, see *Limiting or adding to your recipient list* in this chapter.
 8. Choose to send your reminder as an email, an SMS or either depending on the preferred method(s) of communications for the contact.
+NOTE: The SMS options will only be available if you have [set up an SMS gateway](.../sms-text-messaging/set-up).
 9. Compose your message.
 You can use Message Templates or write the message from scratch.
-Note that you cannot save your message as a new template or modify an existing template from this screen, so if you are writing a reminder for the first time and you think you will want to re-use it, consider creating it as a Message Template instead.
 10. Click **Save** when you are are done.

 Reminders can be edited, disabled, or deleted from **Administer >